Interviews

 Creating a Legend with Captain Fawcett Founder Richie Finney

 Richie Finney isn’t Captain Fawcett.
 He’s at great pains to stress that.
 He’s the captain’s righthand man.
 And if you attend any convention, function, talk or festival and see the name Captain Fawcett, it’s unlikely you’ll meet the captain himself, but you’re sure to find Finney there, with his magnificently sculpted moustache and brown overall coat.
-Whatever the intrepid captain’s involvement in the company, it seems to be Finney who carries the bulk of the load.

 Breaking Apart Stereotypes with Actor Filipe Valle Costa